coolCoderD/Ochi/README.md

 5. **Eyes Component with User Interaction Animation:**
    - Experience our unique Eyes component, featuring mesmerizing user interaction animations that keep visitors engaged and entertained.

+6. **Routes and Responsiveness:**
+   - Implemented routes using React Router DOM for seamless navigation between different sections of the website.
+   - Made the website fully responsive to ensure compatibility across various devices and screen sizes.

 ## Technologies Used:

 - **React.js:** Utilized for building the frontend components and managing the application's state.
 - **Framer Motion:** Implemented for creating fluid animations and interactive gestures, enhancing the overall user experience.
 - **GSAP (GreenSock Animation Platform):** Employed for advanced animation effects, adding depth and richness to the website's visuals.
 - **Locomotive Scroll:** Integrated for smooth scrolling functionality, ensuring seamless navigation throughout the website.
+- **React Router DOM:** Used for setting up and managing routes within the application.
+- **Responsive Design:** Ensured the website is fully responsive using  flexible layout techniques.